Cost of a Breast Augmentation

 Choosing Breast Implant Size

 Everyone has different shaped breasts and different degrees of ptosis.
 This does influence how the patient will look post operatively.
 Sizing in our office is done first by asking the patient's current size and seeing what their goal breast size is.
-On the day of the consultation, we will go over this, and we will size the patient either at the time of consultation or at the time of their pre-surgery appointment.
+On the day of the consultation, we will go over this, and we will size the patient either at the time of consultation or at the time of their pre-surgery appointment, depending on available time.
 Bring a sports bra and clothing such as a tank top, as this will help most with seeing the appearance with different sized implants.
 We will try on various sizes under the clothing to help narrow down the range.
-We usually order a range of sizes on the day of surgery, so the patient is not committed to any size until the day of surgery.
+We usually order a range of sizes, so the patient is not committed to any size until the day of surgery.
 Photos of desired size/shape as well as what the patient feels is too small or too large are helpful.

 Up/Downsizing Policy: Those wanting to upsize or downsize within 1 year after surgery will just need to cover the cost of the implants and operating room/anesthesia, the surgeon's fee is waived.
 Our primary goal is to ensure the patient is happy with their results.